 The Best Way to Incorporate Open Source Code

-It’s important to use open source wisely.
+It’s important to use open source code & software wisely.
 It can give you many advantages as you develop your product.
 It can also introduce some risks.
 The steps we’ve outlined above are solid starting points for leveraging open source wisely.

 But the best way to incorporate open source into your product is to use the right tools.